← Back to Grammar

 normally

-If the adjective has an accent mark, it is preserved when forming the adverb.
-The adverb does NOT add a new accent on the -mente part.
+If the adjective has an accent, it's preserved in the adverb.
+No new accent is added on -mente.

-When using two or more -mente adverbs together, only the last one takes the -mente suffix.
-The others use the feminine adjective form (without -mente).
+With two or more -mente adverbs together, only the last one takes -mente.
+Others use the feminine adjective form.

 Habla clara, lenta y cuidadosamente